ASRock: Reception

 ASRock received a Tom's Hardware 2012 Recommended Buy Award for their X79 Extreme4 motherboard, and also won the Xbit labs 2012 Editor Recommended Award with Z77 Extreme4.
 Furthermore, ASRock Z68 Extreme7 Gen3, Fatal1ty Z68 Professional Gen3 and the mini PC series was awarded three 2011 Taiwan Brand Awards.

 ASRock is also the first and only manufacturer of a Mini ITX-sized X99 chipset-based motherboard, the X99E-ITX/ac.
 It supports Haswell-E and Broadwell-E Intel Core i7 and Haswell-EP Intel Xeon CPUs with CPU core support up to 18 cores.

+Ryzen 9000 CPU failures on AM5 motherboards

+As at 26 February 2025, numerous user reports of Ryzen 9000 series CPUs failing prematurely had surfaced on the internet, with the majority of the cases occurring on ASRock motherboards.
+On 28 May 2025, according to a conversation with YouTuber Tech Yes City, the company acknowledged reports of the CPU failures and attributed it to Precision Boost Overdrive (PBO) presets being set "too aggressively" in the motherboard's BIOS, after previously warning of the reports linking the CPU failures to ASRock motherboards as being "misinformation".

+On 28 August 2025, ASRock published BIOS update 3.40 for its AM5 motherboards, which claims to address "CPU operating stability".
+User reports of CPU failures had continued to emerge with previous BIOS updates such as 3.20 and 3.25, which were believed to address several possible causes of the CPU failures.